 You see, they begin to operate in a mindset of polarized thinking which is at the root of the ego.

 Everything is either; right or wrong, black or white, good or bad, etc. And the ego always wants to be on the “right” side.
 It will do whatever it takes to prove itself worthy and righteous, even if it means admitting defeat and seeking help outside itself.
 If you will, the stressed ego gets trapped in a state of tunnel vision–it only sees one way and not other way!

 Ironically, hypnosis operates on the same principle of tunnel vision – a heightened state of awareness.

 And this heightened state can provide deep relaxation through meditation and shutting the ego off.
 It is when the state of deep hypnosis is induced that the mind is able to see more clearly and be more receptive to suggestions, which reduces stress as well as allowing individuals to see other possibilities, ones which are less stressful.

 Hypnosis allows for the retraining of the mind to break free from ego induced limits and allows for greater possibilities.

-Through hypnosis sessions and/or CD’s, individuals can learn to escape from the boundaries the ego has set.
+Through hypnosis sessions and/or MP3’s, individuals can learn to escape from the boundaries the ego has set.
 Individuals can learn new methods for being relaxed and receptive to dealing and managing stress in ways they have always hoped for.

 Free At Last Hypnosis